egujito/flight-forge/README.md

 Flight Forge solves the Equations of Motion (EOM) using a Runge-Kutta 4th Order (RK4) numerical integrator.
 This provides high accuracy for the rocket's trajectory by sampling derivatives at four points within each time step ($dt$).

-The simulator employs a State Vector ($Y$) representing the rocket's instantaneous condition:
+The simulator employs a State Vector ($state$) representing the rocket's instantaneous condition:

 $$
 Y = [r_x, r_y, r_z, v_x, v_y, v_z, m]
 $$

 A key feature of Flight Forge is state linearization.
 When an event occurs between two time steps (e.g., the rocket crosses the rail length or hits apogee), the engine does not simply take the nearest step.
 Instead, it calculates the exact fraction of time ($\tau$) required to hit the target condition assuming linear change between steps $t_{i}$ and $t_{i+1}$.
+This interpolated state is added to the output of the simulation, so we keep the previous step, the interpolated step and the next step stored in the output array.

 * Method: `_linear_state` calculates $\tau = (target - z_0) / (z_1 - z_0)$.
 * Result: The simulation generates an "interpolated state" at the exact micro-second the event occurred, ensuring high-precision logs for deployment and stage transitions.